 New York University School of Law.
 LL.M.
 Taxation

 State University of New York at Albany.
 B.S.
 Economics

-Mr. Goldberg is admitted to practice in New York State and in the U.S. Tax Court and has lectured to professional organizations on subjects such as income tax planning for retirement plan benefits, obligations of plan fiduciaries under ERISA, COBRA and Employee Stock Ownership Plans (ESOPs).
+Mr. Goldberg regularly lectures to professional organizations on subjects such as income tax planning for retirement plan benefits, obligations of plan fiduciaries under ERISA, COBRA and Employee Stock Ownership Plans (ESOPs)